Propyl acetate is the ester that gives the odor and smell of pear... | Study Prep in Pearson+

 <IMAGE>

-d.
-Write the balanced chemical equation for the base hydrolysis of propyl acetate with NaOH.
+b.
+Write the balanced chemical equation for the formation of propyl acetate.

-e.
-How many milliliters of a 0.208 M NaOH solution is needed to completely hydrolyze (saponify) 1.58 g of propyl acetate?
+Write the formula for the phosphate monoester formed from isopropyl alcohol and phosphoric acid.

+Aspirin also known as acetylsalicylic acid possesses an ester group that is formed from the reaction between ethanoic acid and salicylic acid.
+Determine the structure of aspirin after the condensation between ethanoic acid and salicylic acid.